GreptimeTeam/docs/docs/user-guide/continuous-aggregation/usecase-example.md

 +-----------+-------+----------+---------------------+----------------------------+
 ```

-The above query continuously aggregates the data from the `temp_sensor_data` table into the `temp_alerts` table.
-It calculates the maximum temperature reading for each sensor and location and filters out the data where the maximum temperature exceeds 100 degrees.
-The `temp_alerts` table will be continuously updated with the aggregated data, providing real-time alerts (Which is a new row in the `temp_alerts` table) when the temperature exceeds the threshold.

 ## Real-time dashboard

 Consider a usecase in which you need a bar graph that show the distribution of packet sizes for each status code to monitor the health of the system.
 The query for continuous aggregation would be: